allthroughthenight/projects/hello-world/README.md

 # Hello, World!

-From [Wikipedia](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program): A "Hello, World!" program displays the message "Hello, World!".
+From [Wikipedia](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program): `A "Hello, World!" program displays the message "Hello, World!".
 These programs are simple, and often used to show the basic syntax of a language.
-They're often the first program written by people learning to code.
+They're often the first program written by people learning to code.`

-This was inspired by [A Month of “Hello, World!”](https://magenta.as/a-month-of-hello-world-496a92b6cec3), but I don't plan on keeping that strict of a schedule, or only limit myself to only 30 languages.

-I'll be referencing Wikipedia's [List of Progamming Languages](https://en.wikipedia.org/wiki/List_of_programming_languages) and Esolang's [Language list](https://esolangs.org/wiki/Language_list) to keep things from getting boring.
+I was inspired to do this after reading [A Month of “Hello, World!”](https://magenta.as/a-month-of-hello-world-496a92b6cec3).
+I'll be referencing Wikipedia's [List of Progamming Languages](https://en.wikipedia.org/wiki/List_of_programming_languages) along with Esolang's [Language list](https://esolangs.org/wiki/Language_list) to keep things from getting boring.

 ### Directories
 * README.md